MisterXY89/stolpersteinecrawl/README.md

-# stolpersteinecrawl
+# Stolpersteine crawl
-crawl bios, images and names from the stolpersteine-konstanz page
+Crawl bios, images and names from the stolpersteine-konstanz website